noiseprotocol/noise_spec/noise.md

    * Sets `s`, `e`, `rs`, and `re` to the corresponding arguments.

- * **`WriteHandshakeMessage(buffer, descriptor, final, payload)`**: Takes an empty byte buffer, a descriptor which is some sequence of the tokens from "e, s, dhee, dhes, dhse, dhss", a `final` boolean which indicates whether this is the last handshake message, and a `payload` (which may be zero-length).
+ * **`WriteHandshakeMessage(buffer, descriptor, final, payload)`**: Takes an empty byte buffer, a descriptor which is some sequence using tokens from "e, s, dhee, dhes, dhse, dhss", a `final` boolean which indicates whether this is the last handshake message, and a `payload` (which may be zero-length).

     * Processes each token in the descriptor sequentially:
       * For "e":  Sets `e = GENERATE_KEYPAIR()` and appends the public key to the buffer.